Bidding combinatorial games: Do all feasible outcomes appear?

+\item Left is the dominating player but the marker is with Right.
+In this case after the first round of bidding, Left will not have the marker in both sequences but $(p_{i+1}, p_{i+1}') = (2p_i-\tb-1, 2p_i'-\tb-1)$.
+In this case also $p_{i+1}< p_{i+1}'$, since $p_i<p_i'$. \end{enumerate} By (i), the sequence of Left budget pairs terminates at the $\tau^{\mathrm{th}}$ round of bidding, and using the four cases, recursively, we get $p_\tau<p_\tau'$.
+Since termination means that there is a shift of dominating player in exactly one of the base sequences, Left must be dominating with $p_\tau'$, and Right must be dominating with $\tb - p_\tau$. \end{proof}

+From the proof of Lemma~\ref{lem:terminate} it is clear that, given $\tb$, $\tau $ is uniquely defined by the pair $(p_0, p_0')$, and it is independent of the given game form.

-Let us call a bid a {\em pass}, if the player without the marker bids 0. \begin{thm}[Main Theorem] Consider any total budget $\tb\in \mathbb N_0$.
-An outcome, say $\omega$, is feasible if and only if there is a game $G$ such that $o(G)=\omega$. \end{thm} \begin{proof}
+Every game has a feasible outcome, i.e. it satisfies Outcome Monotonicity and Marker Worth.
+Let us now prove the other direction. \begin{thm}[Main Theorem] Consider any total budget $\tb\in \mathbb N_0$.
+For all $\omega \in \mathcal{O}$, the set of all feasible outcomes, there is a game form $G$ such that $o(G)=\omega$. \end{thm} \begin{proof}